HUZ41FA/HUZ41FA/README.md

 ### - 👋 Hi, I’m Huzaifa Khan
 ### - 👀 I’m interested in Web Development and Machine Learning
 ### - 🌱 I’m currently learning backend development and Networking
-### - 💞️ I’m looking to collaborate on web dev and ML projects
+### - 💞️ I’m looking to collaborate on Backend Developement and Microservices

 <!---